Get Help Today(855) 593-1695

 - Drugs can last much longer, sometimes hours, while natural responses tend to fade after a short period of time.

 These reasons reinforce those suffering from addiction to continue using the drug, especially when these natural rewards take much more of an effort to produce due to prolonged use of a drug.

 What Does Drug Addiction Feel Like?

 Many people don’t understand why it is so hard for a user to quit taking the drug they are dependent on.
 The majority of people who have never taken drugs don’t realize drugs completely alter the makeup of your brain and how it affects feelings and perceptions.

 Drug addiction is a disease of the brain and can physically and mentally affect the user in such a way that makes them only feel normal if they take the drug.
 It is hard to quit, especially on your own.
 It takes dedication, willingness, patience, and so much more.
-If you feel you or someone you love needs help with a drug addiction, please contact a treatment specialist today.
+If you feel you or someone you love needs help with a drug addiction, please contact a treatment provider today.

 At first, taking a drug can feel exciting and vibrant.
 However, after the thrill is gone and the addiction kicks in, the user takes the drug less for the euphoric high they felt in the beginning and more for the need their brain is yearning for.